 Assessing the damage to your hardwood floor is key before beginning any repair project.
 You’ll save time and money from going back and forth to the store to obtain forgotten tools or components.
 One way to ensure that you’re buying the proper repair kit for the job is to inquire with your local hardware store, the wood or floor manufacturer if possible, or home improvement store to explain the type of damage and receive recommendations for the proper repair kit for the job.

-Repair kits can definitely make a task seems smaller and go a long way towards making the job of fixing a hardwood floor easier.
+Hardwood floor repair kits can definitely make a task seems smaller and go a long way towards making the job of fixing a hardwood floor easier.
 Shop around before you buy a repair kit to get the most for your money and to guarantee you’re purchasing the items you’ll need and not ones you won’t.